36 miles - The Ascent to Julian and Wonderful Descent to Scissors Crossing and Shelter Valley - February 10, 2017

 The Interesting People You Meet: Dustin in Julian, California

-Photo: Me with Dustin Lytle at the Julian Market in Julian, California.
+Photo: Me with Dustin Lytle at the Julian Market.

 John and I parked our bikes in front of a general store with a deli inside.
 The cashier noticed my Colorado cycling jersey and asked where I live.